lunarc/lunarc_docs/docs/manual/manual_modules.md

 when loaded modules are no longer needed.
 You would then start loading the modules required for the next task you need to accomplish from scratch.

-## Searching for all software packages
+## Searching for Modules with `module spider`

-In practical use, the command **module spider** is key to searching for packages in a Lmod-based hierarchical module naming scheme.
-To get an overview of the software installed, simply type:
+The `module spider` command is essential for finding software in a hierarchical module system.
+It searches through all available modules, even those not currently accessible.

+### Getting an Overview of All Software

+To see all available software on the system:

 ```bash
 module spider
 ```

-at the command prompt.
-This will create an output similar to:
+This produces output like:

 ```bash
 ---------------------------------------------------------------------